Navigating Trazodone Withdrawal: Symptoms, Timeline, and Tips for Recovery

 When a person takes trazodone consistently, their body gets used to a certain level of the antidepressant.
 When this is abruptly stopped, trazodone withdrawal symptoms are the consequence.

-Trazodone withdrawal symptoms include the following:
+Withdrawal symptoms of Trazodone include the following:

 - Mood swings